Michigan Amazon Truck Accident Law: What You Need To Know

 For more than 50 years, our attorneys have been helping people like you who have been injured in a serious truck crash injury and death cases.
 Our lawyers understand the physical, emotional and psychological hardships you are experiencing.
 We can help.

-- $34.5 Million – Attorney Steve Gursten and his team secured the largest-reported tractor-trailer crash settlement in the U.S. for the year of this crash..
-It is the largest truck settlement to date by any Michigan attorney or law firm.
+- $34.5 Million – Our team secured the largest-reported tractor-trailer crash settlement in the U.S. for that year.
+It is the largest truck settlement by an attorney in the state.

 - $13.5 Million – Our attorneys settled a case for a victim in a car vs. tractor trailer crash who suffered major burn injuries.

-- $10.5 Million Truck Accident Settlement – Steven Gursten obtained this recovery for a woman who was seriously injured when a truck crashed into her vehicle.
+- $10.5 Million – We obtained this truck accident recovery for a woman who was seriously injured when a truck crashed into her vehicle.

-- $9 Million – Steven Gursten and his legal team obtained this recovery for a man who lost both of his legs in a rear-end collision.
+- $9 Million – Our truck accident lawyers obtained this recovery for a man who lost both of his legs in a rear-end collision.
 This was the largest pain and suffering trucking settlement of the preceding decade for a rear-end crash in the state.

-- $6.2 million – This confidential out of state trucking death case was settled by attorney Steve Gursten, who was brought in to try the case by another attorney after the insurance company made a “final” offer of $1 million dollars to the widow of the man who was killed.
+- $6.2 million – This confidential out of state trucking death case was settled by a Michigan Auto Law attorney who was brought in to try the case by another attorney after the insurance company made a “final” offer of $1 million dollars to the widow of the man who was killed.